hasanraza24/nodejs-assignment/README.md

 8. Image upload of every menu item.
 (Postman will be used for testing APIs, so make the postman collection and add it in the project folder then submit project to git).

+### Solution

+To start project first create .env file and copy content from .env.example to .env and add the details in .env file

+Then run the command

+### `npm install`

+then run

+### `npm start`

+and application would be running on porn that you provided in .env